hayato0311/WRN/README.md

 # WRN image classifier
-if you use this code 'WRN.py', you can execute Wide-Redisual-Network.
+if you use this code 'WRN.py', you can execute Wide-Redisual-Network,but you have to prepare the datasets before.